 If you’ve hired live musicians to perform during your ceremony or reception, each player should be tipped $20 to $50

 When considering who you tip at your wedding, you might think that your wedding planner requires gratuity.
-Actually, wedding planners don't usually receive tips, but if you feel yours went above and beyond, you may tip 15 to 20 percent.
+While not required, a tip is greatly appreciated.
+If you feel yours went above and beyond, you may tip 15 to 20 percent.

 Prep your tips in advance with a labeled and sealed envelope.
 Also, PLEASE NOTE tipping is never mandatory.
 There are other ways to express your appreciation.
 Write your vendors a 5-star review online, give them a small gift, or send them a handwritten thank-you note.
 We all truly appreciate all thoughtful gestures!